 Level 1: Inputs are unadjusted quoted prices in active markets for identical assets or liabilities at the measurement date.
 The types of assets carried at Level 1 fair value are investments listed in active markets.
-As of December 31, 2016 and 2015, Houston Electric held Level 1 investments of \$59 million and \$32 million, respectively, which were primarily investments in money market funds and are included in other current assets and other assets in the Consolidated Balance Sheets.
+As of December 31, 2017 and 2016, Houston Electric held Level 1 investments of \$51 million and \$59 million, respectively, which were primarily investments in money market funds and are included in other current assets and other assets in the Consolidated Balance Sheets.

 Level 2: Inputs, other than quoted prices included in Level 1, are observable for the asset or liability, either directly or indirectly.
 Level 2 inputs include quoted prices for similar instruments in active markets, and inputs other than quoted prices that are observable for the asset or liability.
-Houston Electric had no Level 2 assets or liabilities as of either December 31, 2016 and 2015.
+Houston Electric had no Level 2 assets or liabilities as of either December 31, 2017 or 2016.

 Level 3: Inputs are unobservable for the asset or liability, and include situations where there is little, if any, market activity for the asset or liability.
 Unobservable inputs reflect Houston Electric's judgments about the assumptions market participants would use in determining fair value.
-Houston Electric had no Level 3 assets or liabilities as of either December 31, 2016 and 2015.
+Houston Electric had no Level 3 assets or liabilities as of either December 31, 2017 or 2016.

 Houston Electric determines the appropriate level for each financial asset and liability on a quarterly basis and recognizes transfers between levels at the end of the reporting period.
-For the years ended December 31, 2016 and 2015, there were no transfers between levels.
+For the years ended December 31, 2017 and 2016, there were no transfers between levels.